 To do this, consider how many direct bookings you receive compared to the number of bookings from OTAs as a percentage, and set a goal to increase the direct percentage.

-8. Listing optimisation
+8. Listing optimization

 Regularly ask yourself questions such as: